Pre-Alpha · V20 36.1080, -115.1800

 Flat, 1 block deep

-Carved basins, variable depth, sand shorelines
+Carved basins, sand shorelines

 Elevation source